LifeOfPai/anjalipai.github.io/_posts/2018-09-20-Individual-Project.md

 subtitle: Art Appreciation for the Art Amateur
 ---

-                                     # Meet the Art Amateurs
+# Meet the Art Amateurs...
 Not everyone “understands” art.
 Some people have difficulty spending even a few minutes in an art museum, nevertheless spending multiple hours.
 Certain people can stare at a work of art and ask a million questions: Who was the artist?
 Why did they paint this way?
 What does this painting mean?
 Other people feel like they may as well be staring at a blank canvas.